KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 Console path: open the HTTP API -> **Authorization** -> **Manage authorizers** -> **Create**.
 Use a JWT authorizer with issuer `COGNITO_ISSUER`, audience `CLIENT_ID`, and identity source `$request.header.Authorization`.
 Attach it to `GET /jedi` and `GET /sith`.

+> [!IMPORTANT]
-Keep these values handy for validation and troubleshooting:
+> Keep these values handy for validation and troubleshooting:

 | Parameter | Console Location | Value |
 | --- | --- | --- |